dropbox/dropbox-sdk-obj-c/README.md

         <string>dbapi-2</string>
     </array>
 ```
 This allows the Objective-C SDK to determine if the official Dropbox iOS app is installed on the current device.
-If it is installed, then the official Dropbox iOS app can be used to programmatically obtain an OAuth2 access token.
+If it is installed, then the official Dropbox iOS app can be used to programmatically obtain an OAuth 2.0 access token.

-Additionally, your application needs to register to handle a unique Dropbox URL scheme for redirect following completion of the OAuth2 authorization flow.
+Additionally, your application needs to register to handle a unique Dropbox URL scheme for redirect following completion of the OAuth 2.0 authorization flow.
 This URL scheme should have the format `db-<APP_KEY>`, where `<APP_KEY>` is your
 Dropbox app's app key, which can be found in the [App Console](https://dropbox.com/developers/apps).

 You should add the following code to your `.plist` file (but be sure to replace `<APP_KEY>` with your app's app key):